 One of the driving forces in founding Civitas Learning was to create a community that is learning together, so that as we work to help a million more students a year learn well and finish strong by 2025 our partner institutions can learn from each other’s victories and challenges.
 This helps institutions avoid ‘re-inventing the wheel’ across their individual campuses at the expense of extra resources and time.
 While every college and university, and their data, is unique, we can certainly learn collectively and get to better and faster results.

-So, when DeDe Griffith from Lee College expressed a desire to meet with other regional community colleges across Texas doing similar work, her Partner Success Consultant, Lauren Hammonds, took the idea, rallied a team and brought it to the table.
+So, when an administrator from a Texas partner college expressed a desire to meet with other regional community colleges across Texas doing similar work, her Partner Success Consultant, Lauren Hammonds, took the idea, rallied a team and brought it to the table.
 The result was a room full of faculty, staff, advisors, directors, administrators and more from across the state coming to fulfill the promise of learning together.

 The creative agenda was designed to help them create a culture of problem solving for the day that they can replicate — one they can take back to their campuses — along with the names and contact information of new colleagues for support, brainstorming and friendship from across the state.